 - Limited filters and color correction options.

-Note: Mac Photos app is well-modified in macOS Big Sur and macOS Monterey.
+Note: Mac Photos app is well-modified in macOS Big Sur and macOS Ventura.
 The previous viewer becomes a promising built-in video editor on Mac for its newly-added accurate color correction, filter, and video crop options.

 Further Reading: Full Review of iMovie for macOS and iOS

 Shotcut - Free and Open-source MP4 Editor

 As an open-source video editor, Shotcut is completely free, and won't put any watermark on your MP4 files.
 Once you install it, you get access to all of its editing tools, including transition, overlay, blurring filter, chroma-keying, video stabilization, etc. It still keeps frequent updating to enrich its features.
 And that is why millions of users choose to stay with Shotcut.
 However, I bet most of them are tech geeks because Shotcut is not as simple and intuitive as the editors above.
 Beginners need more tutorials to navigate around this software and learn more about video codec and format stuff.

 - Cross-platform and compatible with Mac, Windows, and Linux.

 - UHD 4K/8K and high frame rate videos support.

 - Editing features are constantly improved and added in every update.

 - Active tech support.
 Any feedback will be responded and solved quickly.